 Sales teams can use artificial intelligence to predict increases in traffic based on industry events, buying trends, and the buying habits of their customers.
 AI can prompt sales teams on when and how to respond, and make suggestions on the best way to engage.
-For example, AI may be able to determine whether particular customers are easiest to reach via email, phone, or social media.

 Don’t underestimate your customers’ demands for prompt attention, either.
 Research shows the best time to respond to a lead is within five minutes.
 That’s not always possible for your sales team or customer service, but AI can browse through a knowledge base to help find the answers they’re looking for and get the ball rolling.

 Your sales cycle can be delayed for any number of reasons, from trouble trying to pre-qualify leads, to waiting for feedback on a proposal, obtaining client signatures for a contract, or setting up follow-up calls.
 But teams can dramatically shorten the sales cycle by integrating machine learning and artificial intelligence to analyze their data and use it to help shape their communication and touch points.

 A sales evolution

 The future of artificial intelligence continues to evolve as we gain a better understanding of how to apply it to our businesses.
 Some predictions of the future of AI involve everything from reducing customer service time to running Wall Street investments with increased accuracy.